amazon-braket/amazon-braket-sdk-python/README.md

 **This prerelease documentation is confidential and is provided under the terms of your nondisclosure agreement with Amazon Web Services (AWS) or other agreement governing your receipt of AWS confidential information.**

 The Amazon Braket Python SDK is an open source library that provides a framework that you can use to interact with quantum computing hardware devices through Amazon Braket.
+This document describes how to configure your environment to use the Amazon Braket (Private Beta) locally on your computer.
+It does not include information about how to use Amazon Braket (Private Beta) in the AWS console.

+To provide feedback or request support, please contact the Amazon Braket team at [amazon-braket-preview-support@amazon.com](mailto:amazon-braket-preview-support@amazon.com?subject=Add%20a%20brief%20description%20of%20the%20issue).

+**Important**

+If you **Star**, **Watch**, or submit a pull request for this repository, other users that have access to this repository are able to see your user name in the list of watchers.
+If you want to remain anonymous, you should not Watch or Star this repository, nor post any comments or submit a pull request.

 ## Prerequisites
 Before you begin working with the Amazon Braket SDK, make sure that you've installed or configured the following prerequisites.